 New drugs or new combinations of drugs for treatment

-Carle has been selected as one of only 34 US healthcare providers to receive the designation as a National Cancer Institute Community Oncology Research Program (NCORP).
+Carle is one of only 32 U.S. healthcare providers to receive the designation as a National Cancer Institute Community Oncology Research Program (NCORP).
 As a NCORP member, Carle oncologists join a national network of researchers dedicated to conducting high-quality, state-of-the-art clinical studies in local community settings.
 This affiliation allows our patients access to nationwide studies while staying close to family, friends, support systems, and local physicians.

 A strong clinical research program addresses today’s critical healthcare challenges to improve patient care.
 At Carle, we accomplish that research mission through Stephens Family Clinical Research Institute, which enables research scientists, doctors, nurses, social workers, dietitians and other healthcare professionals to work together in innovative ways.
 The mission of the institute is to support, nurture, test and apply new discoveries that address today’s critical healthcare challenges.